Marco-Data26/Churn-Analysis-Dashboard/README.md

 ## Objective

-Identify the reasons behind the increase in customer churn.
-It also aims to find effective strategies to reduce churn and improve customer retention.
+Identify the reasons behind the increase in customer churn and aim to find effective strategies to reduce churn and improve customer retention.

  ## Key Insights